Leonardo-Blanger/bmp280-iio/README.md

 ## System Setup

 * **I2C Enabled:** Make sure I2C is enabled on your Raspberry Pi.
-You can do this using `raspi-config` (Interface Options -> I2C -> Enable) or by manually editing `/boot/firmware/config.txt` and ensuring `dtparam=i2c_arm=on` is present (and not commented out).
+You can do this using `sudo raspi-config` (Interface Options -> I2C -> Enable) or by manually editing `/boot/firmware/config.txt` and ensuring `dtparam=i2c_arm=on` is present (and not commented out).
 Reboot after enabling.

 * **`i2c-dev` module**: This is useful in order to make sure you wired up your sensor the right way.
 The `i2c-dev` kernel module gives userspace access to I2C.
-For each I2C bus on the system, this module exposes a `/dev/ic2-X` chrdev file.
+For each I2C bus on the system, this module exposes a `/dev/i2c-X` chrdev file.
 It comes with Raspberry Pi OS, and you can load it with:

 	```bash
     sudo modprobe i2c-dev